G3mha/Prisoners-Dilemma/README.md

 - **mean_contributions_per_contributor**: The average number of contributions per contributor.

-- **contribution_gini_coefficient**: A measure of inequality in contributions, where:
-  - 0: Perfect equality (everyone contributes equally)
-  - 1: Perfect inequality (one person makes all contributions)
-  - Values around 0.8 suggest a heavy concentration of work among a small core group

 ### Activity Metrics

-- **total_annual_commits**: The total number of commits made to the repository over the past year.

 - **average_weekly_commits**: The mean number of commits per week, indicating the typical activity level.